-Gretton School is an independent residential special school for pupils with an Autistic Spectrum Condition (ASC) specifically High Functioning Autism and all have a EHC Plan or Statement of Special Educational Needs.
+Gretton School is an independent residential special school for learners with an Autistic Spectrum Condition (ASC) and all have an Education Health and Care Plan (EHCP).
+The majority of our learners are working within the average range; however, some do have additional learning needs in line with their diagnoses.